Battle of Camlann: Romance tradition

 Further traditions about Arthur's final battle are developed in the Arthurian chivalric romances.
 These often follow Geoffrey's blueprint, but alter many of the details.
 The legend shifts to the 'character of individuals' and the proposed adultery between Guinevere and Lancelot is first mentioned.

 In the Vulgate Mort Artu, part of the French Lancelot-Grail (Vulgate) cycle, Arthur goes to France not to fight the Romans, but to pursue his former prime knight Lancelot, who had engaged in an affair with Guinevere and killed Arthur's nephews (Mordred's and Gawain's siblings) Agravain, Gaheris and Gareth.
 He leaves Mordred in charge of Britain when he departs, only for Mordred to betray him and seize the throne.
 Arthur brings his veteran army back to Britain, where they meet Mordred's forces outnumbering them two-to-one with his British supporters and foreign allies (Saxon and Irish) at Salisbury Plain in south central England (Camlann is not mentioned).
 The fighting begins by an accident of fate, when a startled knight draws his sword to kill an adder during the standoff negotiations between Mordred and Arthur.
 After great numbers die on both sides (including several other kings and most of the Knights of the Round Table remaining after the Grail Quest), Arthur kills Mordred in a duel, but is himself mortally wounded.
 The dying Arthur tasks his knight (depending on the telling, either Griflet or Bedivere) with returning his sword Excalibur to the Lady of the Lake, and he is then taken to Avalon.
 The Mort Artu narration laments that the brutal and bloody battle resulted in the deaths of so many that, afterwards, Arthur's "kingdom of Logres was doomed to destruction, and many others [in Britain] with it."

-This account of Arthur's last battle was adapted into many subsequent works of the period from 13th to 15th century, including the Old French Post-Vulgate Cycle, the Middle English Stanzaic Morte Arthur, and Thomas Malory's influential Middle English work Le Mort d'Arthur.
-These works all locate the battle at Salisbury.
-In the Italian La Tavola Ritonda, Mordred actually survives Arthur's death in their battle, only to be later defeated by Lancelot.
+This account of Arthur's last battle was adapted into many subsequent works of the period from 13th to 15th century, including the Old French Post-Vulgate Cycle (in which Arthur refuses to make peace with Mordred), the Middle English Stanzaic Morte Arthur, and Thomas Malory's influential Middle English work Le Mort d'Arthur.
+These works almost all locate the battle at Salisbury.
+The Didot-Perceval uniquely locates it at a Saxon-ruled island in Ireland where Mordred had taken refuge while pursued by Arthur.
+In the Italian La Tavola Ritonda, Mordred is actually victorious as he survives Arthur's death in their battle and then becomes the new king, only to be later defeated by Lancelot.